 Urinary problems, especially incontinence, may affect women of any age.
-Problems such as these usually increase with age, pregnancy, childbirth and the onset of menopause.
+Urinary problems usually increase with age, pregnancy, childbirth, and the onset of menopause.

-Your symptoms may include:
+Symptoms may include:

-- Loss of urine while coughing, sneezing, laughing or exercising
+- Loss of urine while coughing, sneezing, laughing, or exercising

 - Sudden and/or frequent need to pass urine

-- · Getting up at night frequently to pass urine
+- Getting up at night frequently to pass urine

 - Difficulty in emptying your bladder

 - Recurrent bladder infections

-Results from urodynamic tests allow your doctor to demonstrate the reason why you have the symptoms you have, and so offer you the best treatment for your problems.
+Results from urodynamic tests allow your doctor to understand the reason why you have the symptoms you have, and so offer you the best treatment for your problems.